tajoumaru/ids.moe/README.md

 ### 2. Set up PostgreSQL Database
 1. Go to [Neon](https://neon.tech) and create a free account
-2. Create a new project
+2. Create a new project (Use region us-east.
+Do not use your own location.)
 3. Save the connection string for later

 ### 3. Configure GitHub Secrets